Definition of a Dwarf Plant or Animal

 Some plants are known to be environmental dwarfs.
 In the arctic, plants grow as dwarfs to create a better environment for themselves, but they grow to a much larger size if moved to a more favorable habitat.

 As dwarfism is a genetic mutation, you cannot correctly describe a Bonsai as a dwarf tree.
 A Bonsai, like a dwarf apple, will produce seeds that have normal sized offspring.
-Bonsai size is determined by cultural conditions.
+Bonsai size is determined by cultural conditions, root and stem restrictions usually created by pruning.